TylerBerzzz/Wheezer/README.md

 # Our PCB
 ![GitHub Logo](https://github.com/TylerBerzzz/Wheezer/blob/master/Device%20Images/PCB_Inside_Print.jpg?raw=true)

 We ordered our PCB from SEEEDStudio*.
-We were debating on whether or not to provide the routing and GERBER files on Github; we ended up deciding not to because the SM5812 has become an obsolete component.
+We were debating on whether or not to provide the routing and GERBER files on Github; we ended up deciding not to because the SM5812 has recently become an  NRND (Not recommended for new designs) component.

 SEEEDStudio: https://www.seeedstudio.com/fusion_pcb.html